 Some of the best companies for teaching abroad include:

 18) Try Housesitting or Petsitting

 Another way to save money on accommodation abroad is house sitting or pet sitting.

 Using the following websites, you can find verified people who need someone to watch their home or pets while they’re away.

-This is an easy way to relax in one spot and save money.
+This is an easy way to relax in one spot and start saving money.

 19) Stay In Touch With Friends Around The World

 If you have friends from different countries, stay in touch with them!